nosco/phantomjs-server/README.md

 This is just a simple script to start a PhantomJS webdriver instead of the Selenium standalone server.

-The server.address() works the same way as the selenium-webdriver's version, by responded with a promise that will eventually resolve to the localhost address of PhantomJS.
+The server.address() works the same way as the selenium-webdriver's version, by responding with a promise that will eventually resolve to the localhost address of PhantomJS.

-PhantomJS is 1.9.2-6 as this is the last working version on Mac OS X.
+PhantomJS is 1.9.2-6 as this is, at the time of writing, the last working version on Mac OS X.

 ### Start a PhantomJS server with package.json pretest
 To start a PhantomJS server before running your test scripts, you can create a file that is called pretest like this: